TimoBolkart/FLAME-Blender-Add-on/docs/README.md

+### Fork changelog:
-This fork includes the add-on source-files for convenience, distribution being allowed by the CC4.0 and GPL license.
+- This fork includes the add-on source-files for convenience, distribution being allowed by the CC4.0 and GPL license.
+- moved `doc` & `readme.md` to docs folder

+---

 # FLAME Blender Add-on